HKU-BAL/Clair3-RNA/README.md

   --readiportal_source_fn READIPORTAL_SOURCE_FN
                         The source file of readiportal dataset, support GRCh38 and GRCh37 reference source.
   --db_filter_tag DB_FILTER_TAG
-                        Database filter tag in readiportal dataset, split by ":" for multiple tags.
-Default: "A,D:A,R:A,R,D" --use_grch38_source_fn
+                        Use only editing sites with these tags in the readiportal dataset, split by ":" for multiple tags.
+Default: using sites supported by two or more sources - "A,D:A,R:A,R,D"
+  --use_grch38_source_fn
-                        Use REDIportal GRCh38 source file for tagging RNA editing site.
+                        Use the REDIportal GRCh38 source file.
   --use_grch37_source_fn
-                        Use REDIportal GRCh37 source file for tagging RNA editing site.
+                        Use the REDIportal GRCh37 source file.
 ```

 #### Call variants in one or mutiple chromosomes using the `-C/--ctg_name` parameter